numba/numba/docs/src/ufuncs.rst

-The ufunc is compiled for to operate on `float32` and `float64`.
+The ufunc is compiled to operate on `float32` and `float64` arrays.
 It is used to compute element-wise addition of array `a` and `b` which are arrays of `numpy.float64` with 10 elements.
-The output:
+The output

 .. testoutput::